Distributed Simultaneous Inference in Generalized Linear Models via Confidence Distribution: Introduction

-Combining results has long been studied in the statistical literature under the topic of meta-analysis (see for example \citet{sutton2008recent, stangl2000meta, hedges2014statistical}).
-The classical meta-analysis method is based on the inverse variance weighted average of separate point estimates, each from one data batch. \citet{lin2010relative} showed that such meta estimator asymptotically achieves the Fisher's efficiency, and thus achieves the same asymptotic variance.
-By Fisher's efficiency we mean that an estimator follows asymptotically the same distribution as the Fisher's maximum likelihood estimator directly obtained by processing the whole data once.
-The Fisher's efficiency has been also established for a combined estimator by \citet{lin2011aggregated} through a meta-type method of aggregative estimating equations, under some relatively strong conditions, such as the number of sub-datasets $K$ is of order $O(n^{r})$ where $r < 1/3$ and $n$ is the sample size of a sub-dataset.
-Recently, \citet{battey2015distributed} proposed test statistics and point estimators in the context of the divide and conquer algorithms, where the method of hypothesis testing is only developed for low dimensional parameters, and the combined estimator is given as an arithmetic average of sub-datasets.
-Under the Bayesian framework, similar procedures have also been developed focusing on the aggregation step of combining posterior distributions from divided sub-datasets, for example, \citet{minsker2014scalable} and \citet{srivastava2015wasp}.
+Meta-analysis is an example of divide-and-combine that combines summary statistics from independent studies, see for examples \citep{sutton2008recent, stangl2000meta, hedges2014statistical}.
+The classical fixed-effect meta-analysis uses inverse variance weighted average to combine separate point estimates.
+Raw data can be processed locally and only summary quantities are communicated between machines to reduce cost of data transfer \citep{lee2017communication}.
+In the development of distributed algorithms for statistical inference, one question arises naturally: are the proposed divide-and-combine estimators and the maximum likelihood estimator (MLE) obtained from the centralized data asymptotically equivalent, leading to comparable statistical inferences? \citet{lin2010relative} showed that such a meta-estimator asymptotically achieves the Fisher's efficiency; in other words, it follows asymptotically the same distribution as the centralized MLE.
+The Fisher's efficiency has also been established for a combined estimator by \citep{lin2011aggregated} through aggregating estimating equations under a relatively strong condition that $K$ is of order $O(n^{r})$ where $r < 1/3$ and $n$ is the sample size of a sub-dataset.
+Recently, \citet{battey2018distributed} proposed test statistics and point estimators in the context of the divide-and-combine, where the method of hypothesis testing is only developed for low dimensional parameters, and the combined estimator takes a simple form of an arithmetic average over sub-datasets.
+Different from \citep{battey2018distributed}, we consider simultaneous inference for all parameters and use the inverse of variance-covariance matrices to combine estimates.

-\citet{xie2012confidence} developed a robust meta-analysis-type approach through the confidence distribution approach \citep{xie2013confidence}, which is the method of choice in this paper to combine results.
-An advantage of the confidence distribution approach is rooted in the fact that it provides a unified framework for combining distributions of estimators, so statistical inference with the combined estimator can be established in a straightforward and mathematically rigorous fashion.
-The confidence distribution, originally proposed by \citet{fisher1956statistical} and later formally formulated by \citet{efron1993bayes}, has recently attracted a surge of renewed attention in the statistical literature; see for example, \citet{singh2005combining} and \citet{xie2013confidence} and more references therein.
-Recently, \citet{liu2015multivariate} proposed to combine the confidence density function in the same way as combining likelihood functions for inference, and showed that their method achieves asymptotically the Fisher's efficiency.